AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rule-catalog-scheduled-changes.md

 >[!IMPORTANT]
 >
->If a campaign that includes a price rule is initially created without an end date, the campaign cannot be edited later to include an end date.
+>If active campaign is initially created without an end date, the campaign cannot be edited later to include an end date.
 It is recommended that you either add an end date when you create the campaign, or create a duplicate version of the existing campaign and add the end date to the duplicate as needed.

 ![Catalog price rule - scheduled changes](./assets/price-rule-catalog-scheduled.png){width="600" zoomable="yes"}